 Palmwag Rhino Camp is a joint venture between Wilderness Safaris and the “Save the Rhino Trust” – a non-profit conservation organisation that has been working in this area for 20 years.
-The Trust has been singly responsible for helping to ensure that these rare, desert-adapted black rhino survived the slaughter that went on throughout other parts of Africa in the 80s and 90s.
+The trust has been singly responsible for helping to ensure that these rare, desert-adapted black rhino survived the slaughter that went on throughout other parts of Africa in the 80’s and 90’s.

-Today this population of black rhino is growing in numbers and the area boasts the largest concentration of rhino anywhere on the planet outside a national park.
-Community game scouts who were employed by the Trust to help with the patrolling and monitoring all these years are now seconded to the camp and are the trackers and guides.
-A portion of every guest’s revenue goes to the Trust.
+Today this population of Black rhino is growing in numbers and the area boasts the largest concentration of rhino anywhere on the planet outside a national park.
+Community game scouts who were employed by the trust to help with the patrolling and monitoring all these years are now seconded to the camp and are the trackers and guides.
+A portion of every guest’s revenue goes to the trust.

 Rooms at Desert Rhino Camp

 Desert Rhino Camp accommodates 16 guests in 8 large East African-styled “Meru” tents each with an en-suite bathroom comprising hand basin, flush toilet and a classic bucket shower that is filled with hot water whenever needed.
 Lights are powered by solar panels and the tented dining room offers uninterrupted views of the desert and mountains.
-Welwitschia plants (ancient desert adapted plants) dot the plain in front of the camp.
+Welwitschia plants (ancient desert adapted plants) dot the plains in front of the camp.